The Untamed Episodes 41 – 50 Synopsis

 The early days saw Jin Guangyao in the Qinghe Nie Clan as a heavily bullied weakling working hard and diligently to serve the daily needs of his clan, like delivering water to thirsty disciples whilst they gossiped about his family background and humiliating rejection from his father, Jin Guangshan.
 ‘One can’t blame Jin Guangshan for kicking Jin Guangyao down the steps of Jinling Tai and not acknowledging Jin Guangyao when his concubine mother got with so many men,’ they gossiped.

-Nie Mingjue seemed to be the first one to acknowledge Jin Guangyao for his abilities and not concern himself about Jin Guangyao’s family.
+Nie Mingjue seemed to be the first one to acknowledge Jin Guangyao for his abilities and not concern himself about Jin Guangyao’s family background.
 In recognition of Jin Guangyao’s diligence and hard work serving the clan at the time, Nie Mingjue promoted Jin Guangyao to Deputy General in front of the gossiping Nie cultivators.

 “A real man stands up straight and does what’s right.
 The more nonsense people talk behind your back the more you must do to stop them from having anything to say about you,” Nie Mingjue had told Jin Guangyao this during that time.
 What Nie Mingjue seemed to have wanted Jin Guangyao to take from his words is to keep working hard to better oneself and one day it will silence all the gossip around him as they will have no choice but offer respect.